facebookresearch/habitat-sim/docs/AUDIO.md

 # Audio Sensor

 The C++ Audio sensor class uses the [RLRAudioPropagation](https://github.com/facebookresearch/rlr-audio-propagation) library.
 This is a bi-directional ray tracer based audio simulator.
-Given a source location, listener location, mesh, audio materials and some parameters will simulate how audio waves travel from the source to the listener.
-The output of the library is an impulse response for the given setup.
+Given a source location, listener location, scene geometry (3D mesh), audio materials, and some parameters (described below) it will simulate how audio waves travel from the source to arrive at the listener.
+The output of this simulation is an impulse response for the listener.

-The C++ implementation is exposed for python user via py-bindings.
-This document explains the various python apis, structs and enums.
+The C++ implementation is exposed for python users via pybind11.
+This document explains the various python APIs, structs, and enums.
+Also see the relevant [Habitat-sim python API](https://aihabitat.org/docs/habitat-sim/classes.html) doc pages.

 ## List of sections